 But now, the opportunity Robertson has been waiting for has finally arrived.

-A new child sex crimes law goes into effect in New York Wednesday that allows Robertson to sue St. Colman’s for what she says were years of abuse that wrecked her childhood and continue to torment her today.
+A new child sex crimes law goes into effect in New York Wednesday that allows Robertson to sue St. Colman’s for what she says was years of abuse that wrecked her childhood and continue to torment her today.